Social Equity in Cannabis Events

-In an effort to improve accountability and communication with the public, the LCB hopes to solicit feedback directly from members of communities of color regarding experiences and concerns when it comes to working within the existing cannabis system.
+In an effort to improve accountability and communication with the public, the LCB solicited feedback directly from members of communities of color regarding experiences and concerns about working within the existing cannabis system.

 The LCB recognizes that when the regulatory structure of the current cannabis regulatory system was developed, mistakes were made.
 It's also important that the public has a clear understanding of the laws surrounding what the LCB is responsible for when it comes to cannabis industry.